 commonPersistent Volume Claim (PVC) strategy

 ReadWriteOnce(RWO) access mode

-To work around this limitation, use one of the following measures:
+To work around this limitation to run multiple workspaces simultaneously, use one of the following measures:

 ReadWriteMany(RWX) access mode for PVs